HouseMcBride/PacMan/README.md

 twitter.com/RYANMcBRlDE

 ### Roadmap
 Ultimately I would love to apply some arrow key functionality.
 Let Pac move freely.
-I could afford to add some animation like colors and Ghosts!
+I could afford to add some animation and colors.
+Ghosts for him to eat!

 ##### License Information:
 MIT License